Platform Builder for Microsoft Windows CE 5.0

 Microsoft ActiveSync provides support for synchronizing data between a Windows-based desktop computer and Windows CE–based devices.
 Using time stamps and user preferences, the synchronization process tracks data changes on both computers, then transfers the appropriate data so that each machine has the most-recent versions.
 Outdated or unwanted data is discarded.
-Windows CE 5.0 provides support for ActiveSync version 3.5 and later.
+Windows CE 5.0 provides support for ActiveSync version 3.5 through version 3.7.1.

 The following types of information can be synchronized between a desktop computer and Windows Mobile-based Pocket PCs.
 In addition, time and proxy settings on the desktop computer are applied to the devices.